Ryanhilde/ryanhilde.github.io/_pages/cv.md

 Research Experience
 ======
-Graduate Student Researcher with a focus on Data Privacy in the [Distributed Systems and Middleware group](https://www.ics.uci.edu/~dsm/members.html) at the University of California, Irvine (2022 - Present).
+Graduate Student Researcher with a focus on Data Privacy in the [Distributed Systems and Middleware group](https://www.ics.uci.edu/~dsm/members.html) at the University of California, Irvine (2022 - Present)
   * Member of the NSF-funded [Smart WAter Data Exchange (SWADE) project](https://sites.uci.edu/swade/).
     * Focused on privacy issues in water infrastructure.
   * Investigating composition of privacy techniques in smart meter and infrastructure systems.
   * Working with a smart sprinkler company to develop a recommendation system for irrigation usage.
   * Applying Homomorphic Encryption to Meter Readings based on user-policy to metered environments.

-Graduate Student Researcher with a focus on Privacy in Process Mining in the [Integrating Cyber Innovations within the Physical World lab](https://icip.sdsu.edu/) at San Diego State University.
+Graduate Student Researcher with a focus on Privacy in Process Mining in the [Integrating Cyber Innovations within the Physical World lab](https://icip.sdsu.edu/) at San Diego State University
   * Investigated generalizable privacy schemes within workflows and created the [PMDG: Privacy for Multi-perspective Process Mining through Data Generalization framework](https://github.com/Ryanhilde/PMDG_Framework).
   * Conducted [experiments for finding better bounds of Quasi-Identifiers](https://github.com/Ryanhilde/min_set_cover) in the [K-Anonymity selection problem](https://arxiv.org/abs/2211.13882).
   * Developed a framework for generalizing attribute values based on semantic properties within organization workflows and measured the results using various unsupervised machine learning techniques.